ZviRosenfeld/IEnumerableCorrelater/README.md

 Since the correlates typically have a time and memory complexity of O(n\*m), where n and m are the size of the collection being correlated, reducing the collections size can have a big impact on performance.

-Please note that SplitToChunksCorrelaterWrapper will reduce your correlation's accuracy.
+Please note that using SplitToChunksCorrelaterWrapper will reduce your correlation's accuracy.

 ```CSharp
 int removalCost = 7;